Lizard climbing stairs

 cat

 VetOrtho Referrals is a referral clinic focused on orthopaedic and spinal surgery for cats and dogs (the website describes it as a “100% Orthopaedic Vet focused Referral Service”).
 The site highlights qualifications including an RCVS Certificate in Small Animal Surgery and RCVS recognised Advanced Veterinary Practitioner in Small Animal Surgery (small animal surgery).
-From reviews, owners repeatedly mention clear explanations before/around surgery, updates during operations, and rapid help for urgent injuries—including a report of a cat hit by a car being seen promptly and a vet waiting to treat the cat.
-The clinic is also listed as a Veterinary Nurse Training facility.

 #3 Ranking